Deciding what to order can be difficult when you're at a coffee shop.

 What is the difference in caffeine between these drinks?

-Both the iced cappuccino and iced latte use two espresso shots.
-However, the iced cappuccino can also be made with a single espresso shot, making it have less caffeine per serving.
+However, the iced cappuccino can also be made with a single espresso shot, resulting in less caffeine per serving.

 An espresso shot has 68mg of caffeine.
 If both drinks use a double espresso shot, they'll have 136mg of caffeine. (source)

 Do you like strong coffee?
-Then you might like to add more espresso coffee to your iced drinks, which will also increase the caffeine content.
+Then, you might like to add more espresso coffee to your iced drinks, which will also increase the caffeine content.

 Tip: Learn how to make red eye coffee here if you like to drink high-caffeinated coffee!